Embrace Your Beautiful Mess

 "The LORD Is my stregth and my sheild; my heart trusts in him, and he helps me."
 (NIV Psalms 28:7)

 I needed to rely on Him, on His strength to help me through this messy season in my lfe.
 I know everyone has a similar story, a messy season that is tucked in the back of their mind.
 By the time my hubsband got home, my dugher started to smile, my son was adjusting back to daycare, stopped biting other children.
 God is always there.
 Embrace your mess, and rely on him for strength for it is part of HIs beautiful plan for you.

-Originally printed in the March 2014 MOPS newsletter.
+Originally published in the October 2014 INdian Creek MOPS Newsletter.